chrisben/imgcache.js/README.md

 Installation
 ------------

+Note: You can use [bower](http://bower.io/) or [npm](https://www.npmjs.com/) to add this library as a dependency to your project (repository name: `imgcache.js`).

-To use this library, you need to copy `js/imgcache.js` into your project and import that script within your html file:
+To start to use this library, import `js/imgcache.js` within your html file:

 ```html
 <script src="js/imgcache.js"></script>